-Talking Theatre with Danielle Fahiya about RATS (Rose Against The System) - Part 2
+Talking Theatre: Danielle Fahiya Discusses RATS (Rose Against The System) - Part 2

 Continuing Entertainment South Wales Q&A with Welsh actress, Danielle Fahiya, who stars as the Young Rat in RATS (Rose Against The System) at Wales Millennium Centre next week.

 In the first part, Danielle discussed her lead role as a young Butetown Rat who is about to go through her family's traditional initiation.
 Her right of passage is to steal something from the humans, that she cannot eat, whatever she finds will become her name.
 Here, in the second part, Danielle, gives more context to her character and the responsibility her role brings.

 Identity is a central theme in the narrative and your character is a young woman struggling with that throughout the play- what pressures can that bring on young people and is identity/purpose in life something that all generations struggle with?

 I think that young people today are faced with a level of expectation of what they must achieve as the world is advancing in so many ways the next generation is always spoken of with what they will achieve and that can sometimes bring fear of what a young person is expected to possess skills wise and their talents.

 As a young person, myself the only advice I could give would be to say is that everybody is different and there is not one set rule or markers you must hit just because society tells you so.
 It is much braver to be honest and admit when you are struggling with something and to always ask for help as too many young people are struggling alone.

 I think this level of expectation and achievement and a desire to fit in is something that people of all generations face in many ways I.e. work, friendship groups, comparing your life’s successes with another; no matter what our generation that pressure can make us question our identity and purpose in life.

 As you are the only female character and lead in this production, what pressures if any, or responsibility does that bring?